Oleksandr Serdyuk: 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing, Serdyuk finished his ranking round with a total of 661 points, which gave him the 20th seed for the final competition bracket in which he faced Jens Pieper in the first round, beating the German 107-105.
 In the second round Serdyuk and his opponent Rafał Dobrowolski both scored 111 points in the regular match and had to go to an extra round.
 In this extra round Serdyuk scored 8 points, while Dobrowolski advanced to the third round with 9 points.

 Together with Markiyan Ivashko and Viktor Ruban he also took part in the team event.
-With his 676 score from the ranking round combined with the 678 of Ruban and the 658 of Ivashko the Ukraine were in second position after the ranking round, which gave them a straight seed into the quarter finals.
-With 214–211 they were too strong for the Chinese Taipei team, but in the semi final they were eliminated by Italy, 223–221.
+With his 676 score from the ranking round combined with the 678 of Ruban and the 658 of Ivashko Ukraine was in second position after the ranking round, which gave them a straight seed into the quarter-finals.
+With 214–211 they were too strong for the Chinese Taipei team, but in the semi-final they were eliminated by Italy, 223–221.
 In the challenge for the bronze medal China was too strong with 222–219.